Qubes Users’ FAQ

 How do I play video files?

 If you’re having trouble playing a video file in a qube, you’re probably missing the required codecs.
 The easiest way to resolve this is to install VLC Media Player and use that to play your video files.
-You can do this in multiple different TemplateVM distros (Fedora, Debian, etc.), but for simplicity, we’ll assume you’re using Fedora:
+You can do this in multiple different TemplateVM distros (Fedora, Debian, etc.).

 - Enable the appropriate RPMFusion repos in the desired Fedora TemplateVM.